alexgrowd/alexgrowd/README.md

 Ex-tech recruiter - I know what gets people noticed.

 ### Connect with me:
-If you need a LinkedIn photo that doesn’t look like it was cropped from a wedding picture, or a set of portraits that makes people want to reach out, let’s talk:
+If you need a LinkedIn photo that doesn’t look like it was cropped from a party picture, or a set of portraits that makes people want to reach out, let’s talk:

 ### Social media: